nigelhaim/Notes_3rdYr_1stSem/Numerical Methods.md

 ## Number Representation
 ### Octal and Hexadecimal representation
 - First Year and 2nd Year topics

+### Binary system
+- In the binary system the base is 2, the integer coefficients may take the vlaues 0 or 1
 ### Normalized Floating-point Representation
 Every nonzero real number x has a floating-point representation
 $$x=\pm M x r^e, where \frac{1}{r} \leq M < 1 \; or -\frac{1}{r} \leq M < -1$$